Austin Hedges Player Props: Pirates vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The pitching staff for the Diamondbacks has a collective 8.4 K/9, which ranks 21st in the league.
+- The pitching staff for the Diamondbacks has a collective 8.4 K/9, which ranks 21st in MLB.

-- The Diamondbacks' 4.43 team ERA ranks 20th among all MLB pitching staffs.
+- The Diamondbacks have the 18th-ranked team ERA across all MLB pitching staffs (4.38).

-- Diamondbacks pitchers combine to surrender 102 total home runs at a clip of 1.1 per game (to rank 18th in the league).
+- The Diamondbacks rank 16th in baseball in home runs surrendered (102 total, 1.1 per game).

-- Nelson starts for the first time this season for the Diamondbacks.
+- Davies makes the start for the Diamondbacks, his 11th of the season.
+He is 1-4 with a 6.52 ERA and 39 strikeouts through 48 1/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.